census-bds/supply-chain-app/README.md

-Using the django app for supply chain database models

--- make sure you install this app under your django project settings -- by default this app is called as 'scip'

-# data migration scripts
-exists in `scip/management` folder

-# api & swagger docs
+# Django App for Supply Chain Insights' Data Models and API
+1. Clone this repo on the same path as where you have the `manage.py` file for your Django Project
+2. By default this Django app is called 'scip' -- Install the app in your Django project settings in the file named `settings.py`

+# Data Migration Scripts
+* Scripts for migrating data into the database live in `scip/management/commands` folder
+* Data is being migrated by calling a new API wrapper (which you can find code for in `supply_chain_apis` repo)

+# API Docs

-REST API using `djangorestframework` library
+* The API is create using the Django REST Framework toolkit, called `djangorestframework` library in the settings

-endpoint queries are defined in `views.py` and tied to endpoint urls in `scip/urls.py`
+* Queries for endpoints are defined in `views.py` and endpoint urls are defined in `scip/urls.py`

-access API endpoints at `/api` access swagger docs at `/api-docs`
+* API endpoints at `/api`
+* API Swagger Docs at `/api-docs`

+# Database Architecture

+# System Architecture